-In Austria Asphalt, the Court equates the 'creation of a joint venture' laid down in Article 3(4) with a 'transaction as a result of which an undertaking controlled jointly by at least two other undertakings emerges in the market'.38 Hence, the creation of a joint venture includes the acquisition of joint control of an existing undertaking and the formation of a new undertaking by two or more parties.
-This means that the CJEU interprets Article 3(4) as a restriction of Article 3(1)(b) since it applies the full-function criterion not only to transactions falling under the scope of Article 3(1)(b).
+In Austria Asphalt, the Court equates the 'creation of a joint venture' laid down in Article 3(4) with a 'transaction as a result of which an undertaking controlled jointly by at least two other undertakings emerges in the market'.
+Hence, the creation of a joint venture includes the acquisition of joint control of an existing undertaking and the formation of a new undertaking by two or more parties.
+This means that the CJEU interprets Article 3(4) as a restriction of Article 3(1)(b) since it applies the full-function criterion not only to transactions falling under the scope of Article 3(4) but also to changes over existing undertakings that fall under the scope of Article 3(1)(b).
 This expansion of the full-function criterion to also Article 3(1)(b) essentially adds a criterion that the legal text applies only to Article 3(4).
-One may, in that case, wonder of the choice of the legislator to separate a single concept -according to the Court's ruling- in two different paragraphs of the same piece of legislation, ie the EUMR.
+One may, in that case, wonder of the choice of the legislator to separate a single concept-according to the Court's ruling- in two different paragraphs of the same piece of legislation, ie the EUMR.